-Ensure that new development provides appropriate space for small, locally owned businesses
+Ensure that new development provides appropriate space for small locally owned businesses

-- Reduce commercial FAR requirements in mixed-use projects to make development more feasible, while also working with developers to provide space that is appropriate for small businesses in mixed-use projects. - Provide developers with design guideline best practices for ground floor retail space in mixed-use buildings. - Incentivize developers to provide tenant improvement allowances to small businesses.
+- Reduce commercial FAR requirements in mixed-use development to make development more feasible while also working with developers to provide space that is appropriate for small businesses. - Provide developers with best practice design guidelines for ground floor retail space in mixed-use buildings. - Incentivize developers to provide tenant improvement allowances to small businesses.

 Ground floor retail space in mixed-use buildings should be well-designed for a variety of business uses.
 Guidelines for appropriate façade design, ceiling height, shop space depth, utilities, and other elements of building design can help ensure that new space is designed to support the success of a range of different commercial uses.

-New development should also be encouraged to include a mix of smaller shop sizes that are affordable to small, local tenants (e.g., in the range of 1,000 to 1,500 square feet); and larger shop sizes that can accommodate national retailers and other "anchor" tenants (i.e., larger tenants that draw foot traffic to a business district).
+New development should included a mix of shop sizes that are affordable for small local tenants (e.g., in the range of 1,000 to 1,500 square feet) and larger shop sizes that can accommodate national retailers and other "anchor" tenants (i.e., larger tenants that draw foot traffic to a business district).
 Finally, the City should also consider the potential for including production, distribution and repair (PDR) space in larger development projects.